stb-tester/stb-tester/docs/stbt.1.rst

   none
     Ignores key press commands.

+  rfb:<hostname>[:<port>]
+    Use the VNC RFB protocol (RFC6143).
+This is used by Cisco to control some of their set-top boxes.
+Traditionally the RFB protocol uses key codes that are the same as used by X, but this control implements Cisco-specific keycodes.

   roku:<hostname>
     Controls Roku players using the Roku's HTTP control protocol.
 Stb-tester's standard key names (like "KEY_HOME") will be converted to the corresponding